Lithium is a trace mineral (alkali metal) much like sodium and potassium.

-However, especially in some bi-polar or manic disorders, an increase to 2 tablets 3 times a day may prove to be more effective.
-In rare cases, up to a total of 8 tablets broken into 3 doses per day may be used until stabile.
-After that a lower dose can be used.
+However, especially in some bipolar or manic disorders, an increase to 2 tablets 3 times a day may prove to be more effective.
+In rare cases, up to a total of 8 tablets broken into 3 doses per day may be used until stable.
+After that, a lower dose can be used.

 For maintenance, typically 1 tablet twice per day.

 For more information, please see ‘Lithium Orotate: Misleading Research’ as well as all lithium articles listed at the bottom of this page.
-An excellent website for further lithium orotate research can be found at Lithium: The Untold Story Of The Magic Mineral That Charges Cell Phones And Preserves Memory.
+An excellent artilce to read for further lithium orotate research can be found at Lithium: The Untold Story Of The Magic Mineral That Charges Cell Phones And Preserves Memory.